kissunyeason/Sho-Time/README.md

 scopes you've granted previously.
 What he does with it is up to anyone's guess.

 Thus, I decided to take it upon my shoulders to provide a GUI option for users who wish to grant third party access to specific Google services but opt for custom API client instead.
+> [!IMPORTANT]
-With that being said, please refrain from using the demo app I've deployed to generate access token.
-Please deploy **your own** copy instead.
+> Please refrain from using the demo app I've deployed to generate access token, please deploy **your own** copy instead.

 # Features